sergioagomes/Clojure-Studies/logs/Logs.md

 ## Day 28: OCT 25, 2023

-- **Today`s Progress**: Today I read more of the book programing in clojure and studie about pedestal librarie
+- **Today`s Progress**: Today I read more of the book programming in clojure and study about pedestal libraries

 ## Day 29: OCT 26, 2023